 What does the term ‘male feminist’ mean?
 What’s it like to be one?
 And what can both men and women do to create allyship?
 These are the questions of this week’s VulnerABILITY Podcast with host Marisa Donnelly and Mark Henshaw, a Canadian-born English Literature and Technology Educator living in China.

-Inspired by Marisa’s content piece, “A Strong Man Is Not Intimidated By A Strong Woman, He Is Inspired,” Mark reached out with the hopes of discussing a new perspective of ‘male feminism’ and how men can support women in the ongoing (and often difficult) fight for equality.
+Inspired by my piece, “A Strong Man Is Not Intimidated By A Strong Woman, He Is Inspired,” Mark reached out to me with the hopes of discussing a new perspective of ‘male feminism’ and how men can support women in the ongoing (and often difficult) fight for equality.

-In this episode, Marisa and Mark ask the question: Can men and women work as allies rather than enemies?
+In this episode, Mark and I ask the question: Can men and women work as allies rather than enemies?

 Highlights from the Episode: